pbpuckett3/mci-pattern-wp/docs/MCI_Whitepaper_Puckett.md

 Fine-tuning and training specialized models used to be prohibitively expensive — a frontier-lab luxury.
 That has changed.

-The cost of training a domain-specialized 3B-7B parameter model has dropped by orders of magnitude since 2022.
-Open base models (Llama, Mistral, Phi) eliminate the need to train from scratch.
-LoRA and QLoRA reduce fine-tuning compute to commodity GPU levels.
-A small team can now produce a domain-specialized model for tens of thousands of dollars — a rounding error compared to enterprise frontier API spend.
+The cost of fine-tuning a domain-specialized 3B-7B parameter model has dropped by orders of magnitude since 2022.
+Open base models (Llama, Mistral, Phi) reduce the need to train from scratch.
+LoRA and QLoRA enable fine-tuning on commodity GPUs — a single training job for an 8B model can cost as little as $30-500 depending on dataset size and compute choices.
+A small team can now produce a domain-specialized model for a fraction of what enterprise frontier API spend would cost for equivalent task volume.

 Meanwhile, frontier inference costs add up.
 Stanford's 2025 AI Index reports that per-token costs dropped 280-fold between 2022 and 2024, yet enterprise AI budgets continue rising as usage growth outpaces efficiency gains.
-Organizations paying $0.01-0.03 per 1K tokens for frontier models could be paying $0.0001-0.001 for specialized SLMs on equivalent tasks.
+Frontier models still command $2.50-15 per million tokens for capable reasoning models, while specialized SLMs through inference providers run $0.15-0.70 per million — and self-hosted models approach near-zero marginal cost after hardware amortization.

 The crossover has occurred: for high-volume, bounded tasks, *building* a specialized model is now cheaper than *renting* frontier inference.
 And unlike API spend, the specialized model is an asset you own, deploy where you choose, and improve over time.